Tintia

 Yes, 35 tint is legal in Texas.

-Can you tint windshield in Texas?
+Can you tint the windshield in Texas?

 Yes, you are allowed to tint windshields in Texas with a VLT of 25% or more on the top 5 inches.

-Yes, it is legal to tint Windshield in Texas as long as you respect the law that states that you are allowed to have a VLT of 25% or more on the top 5 inches.
+Yes, it is legal to tint a Windshield in Texas as long as you respect the law that states that you are allowed to have a VLT of 25% or more on the top 5 inches.

 References